 The equipment should remain secured to the shipping skid to prevent distortion of the frame during moving and to minimize tipping.
-Extreme care should be exercised during any
+Extreme care should be exercised during any movement and placement operations to prevent dropping, or tipping.

 Fig. 1 Inspect The Controller